 If your hair falls out from a defective product, try not to panic.
 In this instance, consult with a doctor so you can undergo an evaluation and identify the root cause of the product.
 From here, you can seek out help from a product liability attorney if your hair loss may be related to a defective product.

 At Shelly Leeke Law Firm, we can help you win or settle a defective product lawsuit in South Carolina.
-To get started, meet with an experienced product liability attorney from our team.
+To get started, meet with an experienced product liability lawyer from our team.
 Our lawyer can examine your case and help you seek damages from anyone responsible for your hair loss.

 Why You Should File a Lawsuit if Your Hair Falls Out Due to a Defective Product